Kasekopf/looprobot/README.md

-  saveparka NUMBER - Number of spikolodon spikes to save (max 5). [default: 0] [setting: looprobot_saveparka] voterbooth - Attempt to use the voter booth if we have access. [default: true] [setting: looprobot_voterbooth] stillsuit FAMILIAR - Equip the stillsuit to this familiar during the run [default: Gelatinous Cubeling] [setting: stillsuitFamiliar] skipfork - Skip salad forking; note that this may cause failure due to lack of remaining adventures [default: false] [setting: looprobot_skipfork] skipmug - Skip frosty mug; note that this may cause failure due to lack of remaining adventures [default: false] [setting: looprobot_skipmug] skipmilk - Skip milk of magnesium [default: true] [setting: looprobot_skipmilk] delevel - Delevel to level 13 with hot dogs before fighting the NS [default: false] [setting: looprobot_delevel] tune TEXT - Use your hewn moon-rune spoon to retune to this sign after dieting. [setting: looprobot_tune]
+  saveparka NUMBER - Number of spikolodon spikes to save (max 5). [default: 0] [setting: looprobot_saveparka] voterbooth - Attempt to use the voter booth if we have access. [default: true] [setting: looprobot_voterbooth] stillsuit FAMILIAR - Equip the stillsuit to this familiar during the run [default: Gelatinous Cubeling] [setting: stillsuitFamiliar]

 Debug Options:
   actions NUMBER - Maximum number of actions to perform, if given.
 Can be used to execute just a few steps at a time. [setting: looprobot_actions]